 Career Paths

 The mission of the Clinical Psychology program is to train students to become resourceful and integrative clinicians, skilled in the application of psychological theories and their specific interventions, capable in client assessment and diagnosis, and researchers able to produce scholarship that contributes to the psychological profession.
-With an understanding of human differences, and the deconstruction of the dynamics of power, privilege, and oppression.
+Graduates will have a strong grasp of human differences, and understand the deconstruction of the dynamics of power, privilege, and oppression.
 We provide extensive theoretical and practical experience so that our students graduate ready to make the most of any opportunities, which includes:

 - Comprehensive preparation to sit for CA licensing exams.